Explore our AI courses, practical training for non-technical teamsExplore courses Explore AI courses

 Is prompt engineering still useful in 2026?

 Role, Task, Format.
+It is simple, fast, and improves output quality immediately.
 You state the role you want the model to play, the specific task, and the format you want the answer in.
-It takes 30 seconds longer than a casual ask and removes most of the back-and-forth on writing tasks.

-Add this sentence to any fact-heavy prompt: ‘If you are not certain, say so rather than guessing.’
-It does not eliminate hallucinations, but it noticeably increases the rate at which the model flags its uncertainty rather than producing confident-sounding wrong answers.
+Add this sentence: “If you are not certain, say so rather than guessing.”
+Then validate important claims independently.
+It does not eliminate hallucinations, but it makes the model flag uncertainty far more often.

 About This Guide